 - a) A State Series, State Cup, State Trophy or Zonal Competition Meeting may be conducted by an Organiser with the approval of the SKA. - b) Unless otherwise approved by KA, State Series, State Cup, State Trophy or Zonal Competition Meetings must be conducted in accordance with: - (i) the Rules generally, - (ii) the provisions of this Rule 6; and - (iii) State Regulations; and - (iv) any other conditions as imposed by an SKA. - (v) the Supplementary Regulations for that Meeting. - c) A State Series will be conducted over more than one (1) round each calendar year. - A State Cup Meeting may not form any part of a Championship or Series and must be completed in a single Meeting. - e) A State Trophy Meeting may not form any part of a Championship or Series and must be completed in a single Meeting or on consecutive days. - A Zonal Competition may be either a single event or conducted over more than one (1) round each calendar year. - g) A Circuit being used for a State Series, State Cup, State Trophy or Zonal Competition Meeting must be approved by the SKA. - h) Eligible Classes - All Classes and Divisions that must be permitted to Compete in a State Championship Meeting must be permitted to Compete in State Series, State Cup, State Trophy and Zonal Competition Meetings.
-(Note: Consolidation of Classes Rules apply.) - Only Classes listed in the Rules, including the relevant State Regulations may Compete at a State Series Meeting or below. - i) Application for an Organising Permit - One (1) month prior to the scheduled date of commencement of a State Series, State Cup, State Trophy or Zonal Competition Meeting, the Organiser must submit to the SKA: - An Application for an Organising Permit; - The appropriate Organising Permit fee; - A copy of the proposed Supplementary Regulations for the Meeting for review and approval. - (ii) Once the Supplementary Regulations are approved, the State Secretary will distribute to the necessary Officials and others as may be required. - j) Entry to a Meeting - (i) Entries for a State Series, State Cup, State Trophy or Zonal Competition Meeting will close immediately prior to the first scheduled on Track activity at that Meeting. - (ii) Late entries will not be accepted under any circumstances. - k) Entry Fee - (i) The entry fee for each round of a State Series, State Cup, State Trophy or Zonal Competition Meetings shall be decided by the Organiser and approved by the SKA - (ii) The entry fee will include: - Entry of one (1) Kart in a Class/Division - All practice fees - Entry to the Course for one (1) Driver and two (2) pit crew. - (iii) An Entry Fee which is paid by credit card may attract a processing fee.
-The processing fee will be listed in the Supplementary Regulations. - I) The Minimum number of Appointed Officials must be in accordance with the Rules.
+(Note: Consolidation of Classes Rules apply.) - Only Classes listed in the Rules, including the relevant State Regulations may Compete at a State Series Meeting or below. - i) Application for an Organising Permit - One (1) month prior to the scheduled date of commencement of a State Series, State Cup, State Trophy or Zonal Competition Meeting, the Organiser must submit to the SKA: - An Application for an Organising Permit; - The appropriate Organising Permit fee; - A copy of the proposed Supplementary Regulations for the Meeting for review and approval. - (ii) Once the Supplementary Regulations are approved, the State Secretary will distribute to the necessary Officials and others as may be required. - j) Entry to a Meeting - (i) The closing date and time for lodgement of an entry for an Event will be specified in State Regulations and/or Supplementary Regulations for the Event.
+Entries for a State Series, State Cup, State Trophy or Zonal Competition Meeting will close immediately prior to the first scheduled on Track activity at that Meeting. - (ii) Late entries will not be accepted under any circumstances. - k) Entry Fee - (i) The entry fee for each round of a State Series, State Cup, State Trophy or Zonal Competition Meetings shall be decided by the Organiser and approved by the SKA - (ii) The entry fee will include: - Entry of one (1) Kart in a Class/Division - All practice fees - Entry to the Course for one (1) Driver and two (2) pit crew.